-Julianne Hough is Hough's younger sister.
-With encouragement from their parents, they began dancing together as children and went on to perform at schools and state fairs.
+With encouragement from their parents, Hough and Julianne began dancing together as children and went on to perform at schools and state fairs.
 When Hough was 13, he and Julianne moved to London to attend the renowned — and demanding — dance school Italia Conti Academy of Theatre Arts (while in London, Hough and Julianne lived with fellow dancer Mark Ballas' family).
 This not only advanced their careers, it offered a personal respite as Hough's parents were going through a divorce.

 'Dancing With the Stars'